developmentseed/scaling_science/book/docs/appendix/Assessing_science_code.md

 ### Visualizing output

-Visualizations are not always included as part of assessing code, but they are crucial for improving intution about what's going on.
-The visualzations that you create while working on code can be very different than ones that you would make for a published paper.
+Visualizations are not always included as part of assessing code, but they are crucial for improving intuition about what's going on.
+The visualizations that you create while working on code can be very different than ones that you would make for a published paper.
 There are several libraries in the scientific python stack that try to make it is simple as possible to go from data to a visual representation.
 If you are already comfortable with one of those libraries you should use that.
 If you don't have a favorite library yet, then take a look at [hvplot](https://hvplot.holoviz.org/).